 The ultimate goal of a sales-oriented front office is an increase in revenue from room sales, food and beverage sales, and sales in other hotel departments.
 A front office manager who wants to develop a plan for a point-of-sale front office must set realistic objectives.
 What is it that he or she wants to accomplish?
-Should restaurant sales be increased by 10 percent, lounge sales by 15 percent, gift shop sales by 20 percent, or business center sales by 25 percent?
+Should restaurant sales be increased by 10 percent, lounge sales be increased by 15 percent, gift shop sales be increased by 20 percent, or business center sales be increased by 25 percent?
 Developing these objectives is carried out in consultation with the general manager and other department managers.
-The result of these consultations may be one realistic objective that states: "Increase profit center sales by 15 percent."
+The end result of these consultations may be one realistic objective that states: "Increase business center sales by 15 percent."
 This may be the objective for the next several months.
-A new objective is then planned for future months.
+A new objective would then be planned for future months.